craftercms/docs/source/developers/plugins/studio/plugin-projecttools-example.rst

 called ``My Site`` created using the **Website Editorial** blueprint.

 #.
 The first thing we have to do is to create the folder structure where we will be placing the JS file
-   for our site tools tool site plugin.
+   for our project tools tool site plugin.
 We'll follow the convention listed in :ref:`plugin-directory-structure`.
    For our example, PLUGIN_TYPE is ``project-tools`` and the PLUGIN_NAME is ``test-project-tools``

    In a local folder, create the descriptor file for your site plugin ``craftercms-plugin.yaml`` with